How To Setup Google Analytics Heatmap In 2022?

 Since Google stopped supporting it in 2019, it is no surprise that it may not be working out for you.

-Some of the comments under the Page Analytics Chrome Extension page:
+These are some of the comments that you can find under the Page Analytics Chrome Extension page:

 If for any reason it didn’t work out for you, there are a lot of good heatmap options other than GA Heatmap.